 Reading Data from a Kafka Topic in Java Spring Boot Example

-In this example, we will build a sample Kafka Consumer application in Java Spring Boot to read data from a Kafka topic.
+In this example, we will be building a sample Kafka Consumer application in Java Spring Boot to read data from a Kafka topic.

-An application that is used to read/consume streams of data from one or more Kafka topics is called a Consumer application.
+An application used to read data from one or more topics in Kafka clusters is referred to as a Consumer application.

 Create a Spring Boot Application